Double Queensland's Protected Areas

 Queensland’s Landmark Cape York Tenure Resolution Program delivers a leading consent-based model of negotiating new Aboriginal owned national parks.
 This unique process has been supported by successive Queensland governments of all persuasions for nearly twenty years and has resulted in over 2 million hectares of Aboriginal owned national parks jointly managed with the Queensland Parks and Wildlife Service.
-This world-leading model is currently being extended to the World Heritage-listed Daintree National Park.
+This world-leading model has been extended to the World Heritage-listed Daintree National Park.

 The benefits of joint management include diversified employment opportunities and an increase in revenue streams for national parks.
 There are also significant socio-economic benefits, with an increasing number of Indigenous rangers across the sector.
 Career opportunities, niche tourism and cultural maintenance all arise from this joint management approach and the growth in land management enterprises.

 QCC supports the leadership of Queensland's First Nations peoples in the ongoing management of protected areas and their free, prior and informed consent in its expansion.

 National parks are a safe haven for endangered wildlife under threat of extinction.

 National parks are home to endangered wildlife.
 With so much of Queensland’s wildlife now under threat, we urgently need more well-managed national parks.

 For example, the northern hairy-nosed wombat is found only in Epping Forest National Park, northwest of Rockhampton.
 The last wombat census at Epping Forest National Park estimated a population of about one hundred and sixty-three (163) northern hairy-nosed wombats.
 This was the remaining population following the demise of the species in its original range.
 It is unclear why the wombats were able to survive at Epping Forest National Park, but it is likely that the positive and deliberate management by the Dennis family (who managed the land before it was gazetted as a national park) was a contributing factor.
 Without national park protection, the northern hairy-nosed wombat could already be extinct today.